hmuchalski/hmuchalski.github.io/teaching/syllabus-128A-2177.md

 ## Learning targets and assessments

-The content and the skills you will learn in the course are given in a [list of 16 Learning Targets][learning-targets] (LTs).
+The content and the skills you will learn in the course are given in a [list of 16 Learning Targets](#learning-targets) (LTs).
 The list is appended to the end of the syllabus.
 During the course, you’ll be expected to provide evidence that you can perform the tasks that are given in the Learning Targets by completing Learning Target Assessments (LTAs).
 These will be short quizzes, each addressing a single Learning Target.
 For example, the assessment for the Learning Target 1.4 (“I can use words and drawings to read and communicate stereochemical information”) may consist of questions that will ask you to demonstrate that skill.

 Learning Target Assessments are graded either *satisfactory* or *unsatisfactory*.
 What constitutes *satisfactory* or *unsatisfactory* work will be spelled out explicitly for each Learning Target and made known to you in advance.
 See the section about the [grading system](#grading-system) for information on how to retake Learning Target assessment that is marked *unsatisfactory*.